(Lakes Cave, Planitero & beyond)

 Lake Caves

 I drove back to the main road and continued for 5km to the south to visit Lake Caves (Kastria Caves) - Σπήλαιο Λιμνών.
-The caves are located by the main road and well signed.
+The caves are located by the main road and are well signed.

 Tickets for Adults: 9,00 € (reduced 4,50 €).